 ☐ Replace your house numbers.
 Are your house numbers missing or hard to read?
 Replace your dated or missing numbers with a new, tasteful set that’s visible from the street.

 ☐ Repaint or replace your mailbox.
 A dented or scratched mailbox is a surefire way to ruin your curb appeal.
 If your mailbox’s paint is scratched, give it a new coat.
 Visit your local hardware store to find a replacement for a dented or damaged mailbox.
+Installing a brick mailbox can cost you more for initial installation but will require less upkeep, and will serve as an appealing fixture in your yard.
+Brick mailbox prices vary depending on its size and the cost of professional labor in your area.

 ☐ Clean up your yard.
 Place new mulch in your flowerbeds, cut the grass and sculpt (or just prune) your hedges and bushes to give your yard a fresh look.